 On a practical note, should we be trying to remove all stressors from our daily lives?

-There’s something that might actually be good about having some daily stress.
-People who report having no stress in their lives, you think they are lucky, happy people.
+There's something that might actually be good about having some daily stress.
+People who report having no stress in their lives—you think they are lucky, happy people.
 But they also report fewer positive things in their lives.
 They have fewer people in their lives and perform worse on cognitive tests.

-What should we do to manage our responses?
+How should we manage our responses?

-We need to start talking about how to provide resources to empower people so that they can take care of themselves.
+We need to start talking about how to provide resources to empower people so they can take care of themselves.